nusenu/noContactInfo_Exit_Excluder/README.md

-# exclude tor exit relays without ContactInfo
+# noContactInfo Exit Relay Excluder

+Tor does not have an option to say "do not use exit relays without ContactInfo".
+Setting a ContactInfo is on the list of "[Expectations for Relay Operators](https://gitlab.torproject.org/tpo/community/team/-/wikis/Expectations-for-Relay-Operators)".

 This proof-of-concept script connects to a tor client daemon via the tor control socket and tells it to avoid [exit relays that have no ContactInfo](https://nusenu.github.io/OrNetStats/no-contactinfo-exits) set.
 It uses